revoltchat/legal/Terms of Service.md

 ## 2. Termination

-We may terminate or suspend access to our services immediately, without prior notice or liability, for any reason whatsoever, including but not limited to breaching our Terms of Use.
+We may terminate or suspend access to our services immediately, without prior notice or liability, for any reason whatsoever, including but not limited to breaching our Terms of Service.

 ## 3. Community Guidelines